Lloyds Bank Equity Release Free Valuation – 4.15% APR

 The amount of equity you can borrow as part of an equity release scheme will depend on several factors, including your age and property value.
 Generally speaking, the maximum you can borrow is between 20-50% of the full market value of your home.

-However, it is important to remember that with some products, the actual amount you can borrow may be revised downwards if there are additional fees or restrictions associated with your scheme.
-So, it is always best to speak with a qualified financial advisor who can provide you with more tailored advice about the best option for you.
+However, it is important to remember that with some products, the amount you can borrow may be revised downwards if additional fees or restrictions are associated with your scheme.
+So, it is always best to speak with a qualified financial advisor who can provide more tailored advice about the best option.

 Do I need impartial financial advice before getting an equity release scheme and what is the equity release cost?